 In the licensing sessions of the same year Stroud Brewery offered to surrender the ante 1869 beerhouse licenses of the Globe Inn and the Horse & Groom on the condition that the bench would grant a full license to a new house built on the same spot.’

 The 1996 version of ‘Real Ale in Gloucestershire’ described the pub as a ‘local overlooking valley.
 Enthusiastic landlord.
 Live music on alternate Fridays.
 Look out for extended choice of real beers.’
 The beers listed in the guide were Draught Bass, Federation Best Bitter and Smiles Bristol Stout.
-The Horse & Groom has since been converted into a house.

 The ‘new’ Horse & Groom called last orders for the final time in 1998.